Expert · Lesson 14 — AR research sprints when hardware isn't shipped

 Hardware-dependentOn-device inference timing; HUD-specific rendering optimization; real microphone placement effects on ASR; thermal throttling under sustained loadFlag for Phase 2+ — requires device in hand to measure

-The community publication standard for Parley is higher than for internal research, specifically because the deaf community deserves accurate capability claims.
+Parley’s community publication standard is higher than for internal research, specifically because the Deaf community deserves accurate capability claims.
 The r/deaf subreddit is on explicit hold until a Deaf-community advisor has reviewed Phase-2 numbers.
 “Our Kaggle benchmark shows 95% accuracy” and “our product works 95% of the time for real conversations” are very different claims.
 The hardware assumptions register prevents the conflation.

 Subscribers only · continued